 To make your branding efforts successful, you need to know exactly who your audience is.
 The best way to establish that is by conducting audience research.

 Gather as much information as you can about your audience’s needs, wants, pains, values, behaviors and habits.
-This will help you create your buyer personas as your ideal customer profiles.
+This will help you create your buyer personas as your ideal customer profile.

 The best practice is to be specific when creating personas.
 Include demographic data, as well as values and opinions, buying habits, online platforms they spend the most time on, devices they use and more.